 Failure To Diagnose

 $400,000 Settlement.
 It represented a woman who suffered an internal injury during surgery.
 The injury allowed the woman’s intestinal contents to leak into her abdomen, which resulted in an infection that traveled into the woman’s blood stream.
 The infection became life threatening and resulted in a hospital stay of more than a month.
 The client suffered chronic fatigue, memory loss and muscle atrophy and weakness.

 Confidential Settlement.
 David Ansley successfully represented a couple whose 9-year-old son died on Christmas Eve because health care providers misdiagnosed the boy’s condition as precocious puberty as opposed to adrenal gland cancer.

 $460,000 Settlement.
-Ben Stringer represented a woman whose health care providers failed to diagnose and treat her developing kidney failure.
+It represented a woman whose health care providers failed to diagnose and treat her developing kidney failure.
 The patient and her medical experts claimed the failure to treat her kidneys allowed her disease to develop rapidly, eliminating hopes of any treatment to slow down her kidney failure.

 $1 Million Dollar Settlement.
 David Ansley represented the widow and minor children of a 31-year-old man who was hospitalized for kidney stones.
 While hospitalized, the patient developed a perforated intestine due to underlying diverticulitis.
 This condition went untreated for three to four days, despite x-rays demonstrating air within the abdominal cavity.
 By the time the perforated bowel condition was diagnosed, the patient was gravely ill.
 As a result of his massive abdominal infection, the patient died.